JOllars/PrivatePublicStuff/RollerDerbyScheduler/README.md

 - Lets you add and edit officials with role capabilities and match-level unavailability.
 - Lets each official have an optional preferred role.
 - Generates a complete schedule for the selected day.
+- Shows generated schedule as a table matrix: roles on rows, matches on columns.
+- Lets you copy the generated table directly to Excel (tab-separated format).
+- Supports locked assignments (specific official -> specific role -> specific match).
+- Prioritizes break-friendly rotation across games when possible.
 - Supports JSON export/import for sharing full schedules.
 - Includes a top action bar with Download Site, Export Schedule JSON, and Import Schedule JSON.
 - Top action bar also has Clear Matches, Clear Officials, Generate Demo Officials, and Reset to Default Settings.